curtisackland/curtisackland/README.md

 [![Website](https://img.shields.io/badge/Website-Visit-blue)](https://curtisackland.github.io/)

-I'm a software developer passionate about crafting efficient and scalable solutions using modern technologies.
+I'm a software engineer passionate about crafting efficient and scalable solutions using modern technologies.
 Check out my [website](https://curtisackland.github.io/) for more about my projects and journey.

 ---